 The MP includes an Environmental Assessment (EA) which has been prepared in accordance with the National Environmental Policy Act of 1969, as amended (NEPA); regulations of the Council on Environmental Quality; and USACE regulations, including ER 200-2-2: Procedures for Implementing NEPA.
-The EA informs this MP and can be found in Appendix A.
+The EA has been included as Appendix A.

-NEPA documents prepared concurrently with a MP revision can evaluate and inform strategic land use decisions, whereas NEPA documents prepared after a MP has been revised would have little influence on strategic decision already included in the Plan.
+NEPA documents prepared concurrently with a MP revision can evaluate and inform strategic land use decisions, whereas NEPA documents prepared after a MP has been revised would have little influence on strategic decisions already included in the Plan.
 The intention of the revised land use classifications is to develop management goals and objectives that will guide the sustainable development of resources with the Raystown Lake Project.
 The EA evaluated two alternatives as follows: 1) No Action Alternative, and 2) Proposed Action.
 The EA analyzed the potential impacts these alternatives would have on the natural, cultural, and human environments.
 The proposed action is an optimization of all factors considered and was arrived at through a thorough deliberative process.